 Xenon-133 is a radiopharmaceutical principally used when a performing VQ scan.
 Inhalation of this gas can also be used to assess cerebral blood flow.

 photon energy: 81 KeV

 physical half-life: 5.27 days

 The xiphisternum (also known as the xiphoid process or simply the xiphoid) is the smallest of the three parts of the sternum (manubrium, body or gladiolus and xiphisternum).
 It arises from the inferior and posterior margin of the sternal body and projects inferiorly.
 It is a small cartilaginous ...

 The yellow nail syndrome (YNS) is a rare disorder principally affecting the lymphatic system.

-It is characterised by a clinical triad:
+It is characterized by a clinical triad:

 nail discolouration: yellow slow-growing dystrophic nails (scleronychia)